 But project crowdfunding (like Kickstarter) and subscription crowdfunding (like Patreon) are different animals.
 Not one dollar of what was raised through Kickstarter was ever slated to put a roof over my head or gas in my tank, for instance.
 "Pay Rob's health insurance" was never a stretch goal.
 But I do need health insurance.

 So I'll have to be able to make my living in other ways.
 Store sales, convention sales and site ads are turning out not to be quite enough, which is where the Toolshed comes in.
 By pledging dollars for Shmuckers, you'll essentially be pledging to pre-buy enough merch to pay me what I need to live on, pay Linda to handle the orders, shipping, and customer service work, and keep Erfworld going as a business.

-So I'm hoping that by tying your support to our delivery of on-time updates, it will take some of the sting out of it when we inevitably miss some.
+By tying your support to our delivery of on-time updates, it will hopefully take some of the sting out of it when we inevitably miss some.
 And I hope everyone will understand that we are always trying our best, even if we don't share all the ugly details of our personal struggles.
 Thanks for understanding.

 On the website

 I've also seen some comments along the lines of, "How hard can it be to build a website?
 Lots of comics do that without raising money for it."